jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 I expect that the discontinuity is due to memory management, and that lookups in a `HashMap` hit a bump.

+Extrapolating to a hash of 256 and 512 bits doesn't really make sense, as the techniques used so far
+(in which all of the hashes and their pre-images reside in memory) won't hold.
+So such extrapolation can only offer a lower bound.

-So then for the 256-bit hashes we get something like 31 quadrillion ages of the universe, and for the 512-bit hashes we get $10^{53}$ ages of the universe.
+The 256-bit hashes we get something like 31 quadrillion ages of the universe, and for the 512-bit hashes we get $10^{53}$ ages of the universe.
 These are not really useful numbers.